Diesel-Locomotive/picoCTF-2018-writeups/README.md

 Our script outputs the key `219465169949186335766963147192904921805` after a few seconds, and running `$ ./decrypt.py 219465169949186335766963147192904921805 map2.txt` gives us our flag.

 ### be-quick-or-be-dead-3
 The hints suggests that we will have to optimize the key calculation so that it completes before the timer goes off.
-We disassembled the provided binary using IDA (though any disassebler would work fine) and examined the `calulate_key` routine.
+We disassembled the provided binary using IDA (though any disassembler would work fine) and examined the `calulate_key` routine.
 We found that it calls `calc(102219)`, where calc is a recursive function.
 Examining the source of `calc` showed that it is equivalent to the following psuedocode:

 ```C
 unsigned int calc(unsigned int n) {